Bahuia/HGNet/README.md

 ### Virtuoso SPARQL Service

+Both of the KGs we used only contain English triples by removing other languages.
+Download and install [Virtuoso](https://virtuoso.openlinksw.com) to conduct the SPARQL query service for the downloaded Freebase and DBpedia.
-Download our used Virtuoso SPARQL service [virtuoso-opensource](https://1drv.ms/u/s!AjOOZxoN9FBQgQ1VXpmcQ6XTb5aJ?e=6TLp78) and unzip it in another directory.
+You can also download our conducted Virtuoso SPARQL service [virtuoso-opensource](https://1drv.ms/u/s!AjOOZxoN9FBQgQ1VXpmcQ6XTb5aJ?e=6TLp78) and unzip it in another directory.
 [Here](https://joernhees.de/blog/2015/11/23/setting-up-a-linked-data-mirror-from-rdf-dumps-dbpedia-2015-04-freebase-wikidata-linkedgeodata-with-virtuoso-7-2-1-and-docker-optional/) is a tutorial on how to install Virtuoso and import the knowledge graph into it.

 1. Get root access
 2. Edit `virtuoso-opensource/database/virtuoso.ini` and set the property "DirsAllowed" to your path.